ATIF930BK - Cooker AIRLUX - Free user manual and instructions

 Increase the time

-Press key [+ ] from the timer Time increase
+Press key [+] from the timer to increase the time.

-After a few seconds, the [min] display stops with blinking.
+After a few seconds, the [min] display stops blinking.

 The time is confirmed and the timer starts.